 The rise of low-cost carriers had made this world a lot smaller and interesting destinations closer.
 The distant islands north and south have become easily accessible to Manila-dwellers, who are eager to escape the heat of the city to a paradise that can give them a relaxing and exciting affair with nature.
 (Or, in some cases, just an affair.)
 Flying is relatively cheap now.
 But with all the surcharges, taxes, terminal fees, and the cost of land or boat transfers, the trip that is opened at an airport can still be quite heavy on the pocket.

 Foreign travelers aiming for an island getaway in the Philippines most likely find themselves spending a day or two in Manila, whether they like it or not.
 Many of them are faced with the question: what is there to do in Manila?
 Well, there’s always Binondo, Intramuros, churches, and museums, of course.
-But if you’re not interested in doing a mall tour, sampling street foods, or getting yourself squished inside the sauna that is the MRT, then heading for the countryside is a good alternative.
+But if you’re not interested in doing a mall tour, sampling street food, or getting yourself squished inside the sauna that is the MRT, then heading for the countryside is a good alternative.
 We love Manila, yes, but when it comes to adventures for the nature-lovers and beach bums — let’s face it — she will break your heart.

 If you’re looking for great vacation spots that are just within proximity of the capital, here are some of my recommendations.

+Be blown away!
 Figuratively, of course!
 Take a bus to Tarlac, ride a 4×4 jeep, and trek to the crater of Mt.
 Pinatubo!
 It’s a long way but the view is definitely worth the time and effort.
 See the rim of the crater slope up from a lakeful of rainwater, accumulated over the years!
 You can even boat across the crater lake and camp overnight.

 On your way back, pass by Angeles City to sample Pampanga’s rich and irresistible cuisine!

 One of the provinces at the base of Mt.
 Pinatubo, Zambales was terribly buried when the sleeping volcano awakened two decades ago.
 But the disaster dumped a good amount of ash onto its the rocky shores, breathing a new life to its otherwise ordinary beaches.
 Today, Anawangin and Nagsasa Coves have risen as popular tourist destinations for its ashen sand and agoho trees (resembling pine trees) that foster a unique Baguio-meets-Boracay vibe.
 Capones and Camara Islands are also waiting!
-Check out my tips on planning an Anawangin trip here.

 How to get there: Take a Victory Liner bus to Iba or Sta.
 Cruz, Zambales and tell the conductor to drop you off at San Antonio public market.
 Take a tricycle to Pundaquit.
 From here, you may rent a boat to get to Anawangin or Nagsasa.

 If you love admiring it from afar, you’re gonna love it even more when you’re actually on the volcano.
 It only takes two to three hours to get to the jump off point in Talisay, Batangas.
 From there, you can rent a small boat to take you to the volcano island.
 Prep for a rigorous trek because its slopes, while not as steep, can still drain all your energy especially when the sun is harsh.
 (And unless you’re trekking at night, I’m telling you: clouds or no clouds, the sun is harsh!)
 If long treks aren’t on your favorites list, there’s always the horse option, for a fee of course.
-Read more about my Taal Volcano trek here.

 How to get there: From Manila, take the bus to Batangas and get off at Tanauan City Proper.
 If you’re renting a boat from Taal Lake Yacht Club, ride a jeepney to Sampaloc and get off in front of TLYC.
 It’s on your right side.
 You can also take a jeepney at Tanauan City to Talisay Town Proper.